top of page

 (Take a short break and relax your body)

 'Owls can turn their heads 270 degrees!'
-Students sit upright on their heels, and twist the upper body to the left, then to the right.
+Invite participants to sit upright on their heels, and twist the upper body to the left, then to the right.

 (Owl Pose)